budtmo/jenkins/README.md

 Docker Jenkins
 ==============
-This project is about to run jenkins inside docker container in few simplest steps.
+This project is about to run jenkins and its node in docker solution with few simplest steps.

+[][Overview]

 Requirements
 ------------